SuliacLEGUILLOU/matterBot/README.md

 Hi everyone, welcome to my MatterBot repo.

-Actualy, this bot only repost message from people.
+At the moment, this bot only repost message from people.
 More features to come.